Edward B. Giller

 Edward Bonfoy Giller (July 8, 1918 – October 1, 2017) was a United States Air Force (USAF) major general who served as the assistant general manager for military application, United States Atomic Energy Commission, Germantown, Maryland.
 Giller was assistant director and then director of the Research Directorate for the Air Force Special Weapons Center at Kirtland Air Force Base in the 1950s and 60s.
 He was the USAF Liaison officer for the Project Orion.

 Personal life

 Giller was born in Jacksonville, Illinois, on 8 July 1918.
 He grew up in White Hall, Illinois.
-He attended Kemper Military School, MO for his last two years of high school.
-In 1940, he obtained a Bachelor of Science degree in Chemical Engineering from University of Illinois, where he was a member of Gamma Zeta chapter of Alpha Tau Omega fraternity.
+He attended Kemper Military School in Missouri for his last two years of high school.
+In 1940, he obtained a Bachelor of Science degree in chemical engineering from University of Illinois, where he was a member of Gamma Zeta chapter of Alpha Tau Omega fraternity.
 He worked for Sinclair Oil Refining Company in Houston, TX until the advent of WWII.